 - 3.1 This Transport Assessment Addendum (TAA) has been prepared by Stuart Michael Associates, consulting engineers, on behalf of Harvest Land Management (the 'Applicant') in support of a Planning Application for the construction of proposed warehouse development in the form of a warehouse on land off Horton Road, West Drayton.
-The proposed site layout is shown in Appendix A. - 3.2 This TAA has been prepared to address comments raised by the Hillingdon Council Highways Officer (Appendix B), including car parking, measures to improve pedestrian safety, the anticipated trip generation for the site and measures to ensure the HGV turntable will be fully operational. - 3.3 This TAA has confirmed that from a Transport and Highway perspective there are no issues that should prevent the granting of planning for the proposed development.
+The proposed site layout is shown in Appendix A. - 3.2 This TAA has been prepared to address comments raised by the Hillingdon Council Highways Officer (Appendix B), including car parking, measures to improve pedestrian safety, the anticipated trip generation for the site and measures to ensure the HGV turntable will be fully operational. - 3.3 The proposed development is anticipated to result in similar vehicular trips in the AM peak period and PM peak periods and across a working day therefore in terms of highway and traffic impact this is considered to be negligible. - 3.4 This TAA has confirmed that from a Transport and Highway perspective there are no issues that should prevent the granting of planning for the proposed development.